 Gas cooking appliances need fresh air for safe operation.
-Before operating:
+Before operating a different BTU rating.
+You will need to consider this when planning your propane

-Open vents or windows slightly or turn on exhaust fans prior to using cooking appliance.
-Gas flames consume oxygen, which should be replaced to ensure proper combustion.
-Improper use can result in death or serious injury.
+Open vents or windows slightly or turn on exhaust fans prior to using cooking appliance, Gas flames consume oxygen, which should be replaced to ensure proper combustion.
+Improper use can result in death or serious hot water, the water heater supply consumption is minimal.